 3. The Sutton Hoo ship burial proved that the ‘Dark Ages’ was a misnomer.

 Around 410 CE, as the Roman Empire broke down, the Roman army left England.
 Then, Germanic tribes like the Angles and Saxons invaded and settled in eastern England.
 Historians used to believe that without the Romans’ civilizing influence, English society went from being well-ordered and culturally sophisticated to lawless and ignorant.
 This erroneous theory led to the period between the late 5th century and the 10th century becoming known as the Dark Ages.
 The discovery of the ship burial at Sutton Hoo, with its beautifully crafted grave goods in the Anglo-Saxon style, was instrumental in overturning this idea and revealing the rich culture of the early medieval period in England.

 4. The body was missing from the Sutton Hoo ship burial.

 During the 1939 excavation, no trace of human bones was found.
 Some archaeologists proposed that the tomb must have been a cenotaph—a memorial containing no body.
-However, when the site was re-excavated in 1963–71, analysis of the soil below the burial chamber indicated that a body had once lain there, but had decomposed and dissolved in the acidic environment.
+However, when the site was re-excavated between 1963 and 1971, analysis of the soil below the burial chamber indicated that a body had once lain there, but had decomposed and dissolved in the acidic environment.